taitulism/tm-ticker/README.md

 ```

 ## Methods
-All methods can get call with a `timestamp` argument.
+All methods can get called with a `timestamp` argument.
 Pass in a current timestamp when you need to sync time with other modules.

 * `timestamp` (ms, number, optional) - The timestamp to be considered as the method's execution time.